ContextMapper/contextmapper.github.io/_docs/generators/plant-uml.md

 ## Introduction and Motivation
 The [PlantUML](http://plantuml.com/) tool allows to quickly write UML diagrams.
 With our PlantUML generator you can generate a UML component diagram and class diagrams for every Bounded Context of your model.
+If the implemented Subdomains contain entities, the generator produces class diagrams for these subdomains as well.
 Thereby we offer a transformation from our DSL into a graphical representation of the system.
-The component diagram illustrates all Bounded Contexts and their relationships.
-The generator further produces one class diagram for every Bounded Context, if you use the [Tactic DDD Syntax](/docs/tactic-ddd/) to model them.
+The component diagram illustrates all Bounded Contexts and their relationships, while the class diagrams show the domain models of the
+Bounded Contexts and Subdomains if you used the [Tactic DDD Syntax](/docs/tactic-ddd/) to model them.

 ## User Guide
 The following section describes how you use the PlantUML generators to create the